 Theatre in the Age of Film and Television

-An examination of how some of the major trends in theatre since the 19th century have been affected or represented by mass media including film, television, radio and other electronic media.
-The course will study examples of influential dramatic work on film as well as other dramaturgical responses to social, cultural, and political issues presented through the mass media.
+An exploration of theatricality and theatrical communication via an examination of how some major trends in theatre since the 19th century have been represented by film and electronic media.
+The course will study examples of theatrical works on film and other theatrical responses to social, cultural, and political issues presented in mass media.

 We use stories to make sense of our world, and the theatre has long been one of the main ways in which we’ve shared those stories with each other.
 Since the arrival of film and other televisual media, however, the theatre has experienced something of an identity crisis.
 Forced from its traditional position as the dominant mode of performance-based storytelling, theatre has had to re-examine not only how it tells stories, but also how it can tell stories.